 No. You may only change dental plans outside the annual Open Enrollment period if you experience a permitting event.
 For example, if you move to an area where your dental plan is more than 50 miles from your residence, you may enroll in another plan.
 If you have any questions, contact your department's personnel office.

 Many problems can be resolved by contacting your dental plan's customer service department.
 You should also refer to the complaint procedure outlined in your dental plan evidence of coverage booklet, which is available from your department's personnel office or your dental carrier.
-If you are unable to resolve your complaint through your carrier, you may contact CalHR at (916) 322-0300 for assistance.

 When you enroll in a state-sponsored dental plan or change the coverage, it is important to carefully check your pay warrant to verify that the premium is being paid to the correct dental plan.
 If the deduction is incorrect, or has not started by the effective date, report the discrepancy to your department's personnel office.